data4purpose/workshop-solid-data-pod/module 4/README.md

 ## Info

-The Python scripts in this folder use hard coded credentials for username, Pod-URL and password.
+The Python scripts in this folder use hard coded credentials (username,password) and also for IDP provider URL, and Data Pod-URL.

 The password is loaded from a .env file.
 This .env file must stay on your computer.
 We have added it to .gitignore file.